Bad Things about Living in Portugal: It's not all Sunshine and Wine

 Overcoming the Language Barrier

-Despite the language barrier in Portugal, expats from different countries can get help from the people around us.
+Despite the language barrier in Portugal, expats from different countries can get help from the people around us while living in Portugal.
 One option is taking classes or hiring a tutor to improve their language skills.
 Another way is by immersing themselves in Portuguese culture and practicing speaking with locals whenever possible.

 Unreliable Transportation Options: Taxis and Other Public Transport